No WiFi at home? One Virginia school district has a creative solution for students

 SUFFOLK, Va.
 (WAVY) — Most kids in coastal Virginia will start their school year from home, meaning internet access is critical for classroom participation.
 That access, though, is out of the realm of possibility for some families in rural areas, a challenge that school districts began struggling with long before the pandemic forced learning online.

-Suffolk Public Schools Director of Technology John Littlefield says he doesn’t have an exact count of the number of students who live in unserviceable areas, since some access the internet by traveling away from home, but estimates it is between 100 and 250 students.
+Suffolk Public Schools Director of Technology John Littlefield says he doesn’t have an exact count of the number of students who live in unserviceable areas since some access the internet by traveling away from home, but he estimates it is between 100 and 250 students.

 “I think everybody should be connected,” Littlefield said.
 “We should do our best to provide that resource to every student in SPS.”